jgranstrom/insure/README.md

 removal of type-checking conditions.
 This ensures the ability to retain all type-checking in development environments while having it disabled in production.

+It has exchangeable support for both node.js and the browser with optional AMD support.

 Note: This is a work in progress with some key implementations remaining.

 Todo